Recovery Rebate Credit 2021 Tax Return

 - Sign Up OR Sign In your eFile.com account and complete the initial required steps.
 Then copy and paste the link below into the browser when in your account

 - Once you are logged in, copy and paste or click: https://mytaxes.efile.com/1040/federal/per/form/fdx100-1

 - Or, navigate to Federal Taxes > Other Tax Situations and answer the applicable Recovery Rebate question.

 - Or, follow these instructions on your screen.

-Recovery Rebate Entry Screen for the 1.
-Stimulus Payment
+Recovery Rebate Entry Screen for the 3rd Stimulus Payment

-If you have already reported the Recovery Rebate Credit (RRC) on your e-Filed 2020 return and have since received the 1. and or 2. stimulus payment(s), the IRS will most likely adjust or remove the Recovery Rebate Credit from your 2020 tax return if the IRS has record that the 1. and or 2. stimulus payment(s) were indeed issued to anyone claiming the Recovery Rebate Credit.
-As the IRS has to coordinate this internally, this might be one of the reasons for the delay to the start of the 2021 tax filing season.
+If you have already reported the Recovery Rebate Credit (RRC) on your e-Filed 2021 Return and have since received the stimulus payment, the IRS will most likely adjust or remove the Recovery Rebate Credit from your 2021 Tax Return if the IRS has record that the stimulus payment was indeed issued to anyone claiming the Recovery Rebate Credit.
+As the IRS has to coordinate this internally, this might be one of the reasons for the delay to the start of the 2022 tax filing season.

 However, we do recommend that you monitor the refund you receive from your return and if you get the stimulus payment in error, then you should contact the IRS before you take any other steps, e.g. file a tax amendment to your 2021 Tax Return.